langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 1. Open Langflow in VSCode.
 2. Press **Ctrl+Shift+D** for Windows **or Cmd+Shift+D** for Mac to open the Run and Debug view.
-3. Choose a configuration from the dropdown at the top (for example, "Debug Backend").
+3. From the **Run and Debug** dropdown, choose a debugging configuration.
-4. Click the green play button or press F5 to start debugging.
+4. Click the green **Play** button or press F5 to start debugging.

-This allows you to quickly debug different parts of your application, like the backend, frontend, or CLI, directly from VSCode.
+Use `launch.json` to quickly debug different parts of your application, like the backend, frontend, or CLI, directly from VSCode.

 ### Run Langflow locally